-There is some risk to your security in Kuwait due to the threat from terrorism and we advise caution.
+There is some risk to your security in Kuwait due to the threat from civil unrest and terrorism.
+We advise caution.

 New Zealanders in Kuwait are advised to maintain a high level of security awareness, particularly in public and commercial areas known to be frequented by Western expatriates or travellers.

 Unexploded landmines and munitions from the 1991 Gulf War still present a hazard in Kuwait.
 We advise you not to stray off well-used roads and paths as mined areas are often unmarked.

 Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, including near maritime boundaries and the islands of Bubiyan and Warbah in the northern Gulf and Abu Musa and the Tunbs in the southern Gulf.
 Vessels entering these areas have been detained and inspected.
 Mariners are advised to make thorough enquiries with local authorities before entering these waters or considering port stop-overs.